HNJAMeindersma/StreamPalette/README.md

   - GUI configuration for `showDarkButtons`
   - GUI configuration for `showTextOnly`
   - GUI configuration for `showIconsOnly`
+  - Save and remove configuration file in local cache
   - Control audio output sink
 - Alignment of buttons (including on mobile)
 - Welcome message and explanation